amane1234/A520m-itx-ac-with-NAVI/README.md

-## Radeon Sensor
+## (Optional) Radeon Sensor

 https://github.com/aluveitie/RadeonSensor

-## Adobe support for ryzen hackintosh devices
+## (Optional) Adobe support for ryzen hackintosh devices

 https://github.com/NyaomiDEV/AMDFriend

+Since photoshop 25, no additional adobe patch is required.

 ## Disable ACPI injections for OS multi booting by using OpenCore_NO_ACPI_Build

 Ryzentosh requires a lot of SSDT / Patch / Quirks modifications, which are the main reasons of BSOD in Windows.

-If you are using Ryzentosh and Windows, I personally recommand to use NO_ACPI_Build version of OC.
+If you are using Ryzentosh and Windows, I recommand to use NO_ACPI_Build version of OC.